Microsurgical Vasectomy Reversal

 Assessment of presence of sperm

-Some authors recommend assessment of the presence, concentration and motility of sperm at the testicular end of the vas deferens to assess whether vasoepididymostomy rather than vasovasostomy should be performed.
-Current evidence however indicates that motile sperm are present in only 35% of men undergoing vasovasostomy despite this postoperative patency rates in such men generally exceed 90% hence it is now uncommonly necessary.
+Some recommend assessment of the presence, concentration and motility of sperm at the testicular end of the vas deferens to assess whether vasoepididymostomy (‘big pipe, little pipe’) rather than vasovasostomy should be performed.
+Evidence against checking for sperm is that motile sperm are present on examination of the testicular end of the vas in only about 35% of men undergoing vasectomy reversal despite this postoperative patency rates are about 90%.
+Hence intraoperative assessment of sperm presence is likely to unnecessarily result in the more complicated, less successful vasoepididymostomy procedure and is not recommended by Dr Dezarnaulds.

 Intraoperative sperm retrieval

-Intraoperative sperm harvesting for the intended purpose of possible future attempts to conceive using of IVF with intra cytoplasmic sperm injection (ICSI) is both controversial and problematic.
+Intraoperative sperm harvesting for the purpose of possible future attempts to conceive using IVF with intra cytoplasmic sperm injection (ICSI) is controversial.

-The nature and quality of sperm collected from the cut testicular end of the vas deferens is generally sub-optimal having high levels of DNA damage.
+The quality of sperm collected from the cut testicular end of the vas deferens is generally poor.

 Numerous authors have concluded that sperm harvesting during vasectomy reversal is neither useful nor cost effective.

-Postoperatively patients should be advised to use a scrotal supporter and to avoid sexual intercourse and strenuous physical activity for 4 weeks after surgery.
-Postoperative pain generally can be controlled adequately with oral analgesics.
+Postoperatively patients are advised to rest for one week and to avoid sexual intercourse and strenuous physical activity for 4 weeks after surgery.
+Postoperative pain relief tablets will be provided.

-A semen analyses should be obtained approximately 3 months post-operatively.
-Should the initial semen analysis not reveal sperm or the have virtual azoospermia (sperm only visible following centrifugation of the sample) then repeat analysis should be undertaken 3 months later.
-In men who do not achieve a pregnancy further monitoring of semen quality may identify the small number that develop late obstruction due to scar formation at the anastomotic site.
-The incidence of postoperative re-obstruction ranges between 1% to 3% after microsurgical vasovasostomy and as high as 35% following vasoepididymostomy.
-If sperm do not return to the semen by 6 months after vasovasostomy or by 18 months after vasoepididymostomy, the procedure should be considered to have failed.
+A semen analyses is advised 3 months post-operatively.
+Should the initial semen analysis show no sperm or the sperm count be very low repeat analysis should be undertaken 3 months later.
+Some men choose to croystore (freeze) sperm in case they develop a late obstruction with closing over or scaring at the reversal sites (uncommon but it can occur).
+If sperm do not return to the ejaculate by 6 months after vasovasostomy or by 18 months after vasoepididymostomy, the procedure should be considered to have failed.
 Most pregnancies that are achieved without further intervention occur within 24 months after surgery.

 Management of operative failures